Nachiket-01/React-ERPSystem/README.md

 - View orders and optionally update order status or delete orders in the Orders Management section.
 - Optionally, explore the Orders Calendar View to visualize orders by expected delivery dates.

+## 📱 Compatibility

+Our ERP System is designed to be fully compatible with both PCs and phones, offering a seamless user experience across all devices.
+Whether you're managing your business operations from your desktop or on the go with your smartphone, you can access and utilize all features of the ERP System without any compromises.

+### Responsive Design

+We've implemented a responsive design approach to ensure that the interface adapts fluidly to different screen sizes and resolutions.
+This means you can enjoy the same intuitive user interface and functionality whether you're accessing the ERP System from a large monitor or a small smartphone screen.

+### Mobile Optimization

+For mobile users, we've optimized the layout and interactions to provide a touch-friendly experience that's tailored to the unique capabilities of smartphones.
+Navigation is smooth, buttons and controls are sized appropriately for touch input, and animations are optimized for performance on mobile devices.

+### Cross-Platform Access

+With our ERP System, there's no need to switch between different applications or platforms depending on the device you're using.
+Whether you're at your desk or on the move, you can access the ERP System seamlessly from any modern web browser, ensuring consistent access to your business data and functionalities.

+## 🚀 Start Managing Your Business Anywhere

+Experience the flexibility and convenience of managing your business operations from any device.
+With our ERP System's compatibility with both PCs and phones, you have the freedom to work whenever and wherever you need to.
+Get started today and streamline your business workflows with ease!

 ### Screenshots:

 Include screenshots demonstrating the functionalities and UI of each page.